-- that there is opportunity for practice/rehearsal - that multiple instructions to the class are broken down to single units for the dyslexic pupil - that activities set are realistic - that unfinished work is not automatically set as homework - that timetables, written or visual, are given and their use reinforced regularly - that correct use of 'aides memoire' is supported, eg colour coding, sequence lists, etc - that parents are involved and given necessary support to help develop use of coping strategies, eg colour checklists, etc
+- that there is opportunity for practice/rehearsal - that multiple instructions to the class are broken down to single units for the child with dyslexia - that activities set are realistic - that unfinished work is not automatically set as homework - that timetables, written or visual, are given and their use reinforced regularly - that correct use of 'aides memoire' is supported, e.g. colour coding, sequence lists, etc. - that parents are involved and given necessary support to help develop use of coping strategies, eg colour checklists, etc